-Keith Harman, the bandleader of the beloved Midwestern garage rock band The Cowboys, has unveiled his new solo venture Good Looking Son.
-The unconventional singer-songwriter and multi-instrumentalist dips his toes in a kaleidoscope jumble of pure power pop and addictive garage soul with earworm after earworm on his debut EP.
+Keith Harman, the bandleader of beloved Midwestern garage punks the Cowboys, has unveiled his new solo venture Good Looking Son.
+The unconventional singer-songwriter and multi-instrumentalist dips his toes in a kaleidoscope jumble of pure power pop and addictive garage soul with earworm after earworm on the project's debut EP Fantasy Weekend.

-Keith Harman has spent a good chunk of his time fronting Indiana's eclectic and endearing garage rock outfit The Cowboys.
-Through the band's rugged punk nuggets, nostalgic psych-pop sensibilities, and ever-expanding discography, they've become difficult to define.
-And now that the band has been on pause, that ethos carries over to frontman Keith Harman's new solo venture Good Looking Son.
+Keith Harman has spent a good chunk of his time fronting Bloomington's beloved garage punk outfit the Cowboys.
+Through the band's rugged oddball nuggets and psych-pop sensibilities as of late, the Cowboys have become difficult to define.
+Now that the band is on a break, that ethos has carried over to Harman's new solo venture Good Looking Son.

-Today, Harman has released his new six-track debut EP, Fantasy Weekend — a stream of uncompromising humor and vulnerability through a melting pot of catchy pop melodies, a swinging '60s-inspired production style, and an endless supply of hooks.
+Today, Harman has released that new six-track debut EP, Fantasy Weekend through the ever-reliable Feel It Records.
+The new EP is a stream of uncompromising humor and vulnerability through a melting pot of catchy pop melodies, an endless supply of hooks, and a swinging '60s-inspired production style.

-Similar to The Cowboys' most recent EP Lovers in Marble, the rollicking opening track "Cocaine Spy Track" slips right into your soul with Harman's far-reaching croon and delightfully ramshackle groove that drives with energy.
-The sentimental "Reagan's Fantasy Weekend" is a dreamy heartland ballad that's bolstered with beautiful softness.
-"Mr. Wonderful" sounds like a guitar-driven beat classic with Harman's breezy vocals sounding cool and collective as ever over the galloping tempos.
-The entrancing "Psychic Jacuzzi" is amplified by Harman's eccentricity and channels a lost slice of '60s psych-pop — think The Who's Who Sell Out mixed with a bit of early Ween-weirdness.
-The lead single "The Neighbor Girl" is charmingly cinematic and delicate with ripples of hypnotic piano chords and introspective lyrics.
-The stomping closer "She's so Nice" is a catchy-as-hell rocker that's built around a dazzling keyboards, buoyant harmonies, and a soulful bassline that serves as a melodic powerhouse pulse.
+Similar to the Cowboys' last EP, Lovers in Marble, the rollicking opening track "Cocaine Spy Track" slips right into your soul with Harman's far-reaching croon and delightfully ramshackle groove that drives with energy.
+The sentimental "Reagan's Fantasy Weekend" is a dreamy heartland ballad that's bolstered with beautiful softness, while "Mr. Wonderful" sounds like a guitar-driven beat classic with its breezy vocals sounding cool and collective as ever over a galloping tempo.
+The entrancing "Psychic Jacuzzi" is amplified by Harman's eccentricity and channels a lost slice of '60s psych-pop.
+The early cut "The Neighbor Girl" is charmingly cinematic and delicate with ripples of hypnotic piano chords and introspective lyrics — alongside the Cowboys-penned "Songs for the Girls" and "Now With Feeling," it's one of the best songs Harman has ever written.
+The stomping closer "She's so Nice" is a catchy-as-hell rocker that's built around dazzling keyboards, buoyant harmonies, and a soulful bassline that serves as a melodic powerhouse pulse.

-Across the debut EP, Harman shows off how skillful he is at crafting pop melodies with his charming storytelling and soothing croon.
-With the same philosophy he embodies with The Cowboys, he knows when its time to switch up to a more naturalistic approach when it fits the mood for his playfully warped world.
+Across the debut EP, Harman is at his best.
+With the same philosophy he embodies with the Cowboys, he knows when its time to switch up to a more naturalistic approach when it fits the mood for his playfully warped world.